Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 (2) Notwithstanding ORS 135.881 to 135.901, a person charged with the offense of driving under the influence of intoxicants shall not be allowed to enter into any program of supervised performance or diversion except as provided under ORS 813.200.

-What about the Base Fine listed on my ticket?
+What about the Presumptive Fine listed on my DUII ticket?

-You will not have to pay any fine including the base fine amount if you enter diversion.
+You will not have to pay any fine including the presumptive fine amount if you enter diversion.
 If you're convicted of DUII or other charges you will face fines for those offenses.
-However, those amounts will almost certainly be substantially less than the base fine listed.
+However, those amounts will almost certainly be substantially less than the presumptive fine listed.
+The minimum fines for a DUII conviction are found at ORS 813.010(6)).
+Note, Clackamas County often has higher fines than other counties if your BAC exceeds .15%.

-A person convicted of a DUII for the first time can expect to receive a sentence of a period of probation with conditions that include: Between 2 and 20 days jail; a $1,000 - $2,000 fine; approximately $300 in additional court fees and assessments; a one year ODL suspension; an alcohol / drug evaluation and treatment; and attendance at a Victims Panel class.
+A person convicted of a DUII for the first time can expect to receive a sentence of a period of probation with conditions that include: Between 2 and 20 days jail; a $1,000 - $3,500 fine; approximately $400 in additional court fees and assessments; a one year ODL suspension; an alcohol / drug evaluation and treatment; and attendance at a Victims Panel class.
+You will also have to install an ignition interlock device in your car an file an SR-22 with the Oregon DMV.

-How much jail time will I have to do if I am convicted of a DUII in Oregon?
+How much jail time will I have to do if I am convicted of a DUII?

 The amount of incarceration (jail or prison) received will depend on a number of factors, including (but not limited to) the following: